North Carolina Car Insurance: How to Get the Cheapest Rates

 For example, your North Carolina premium can increase by 50% for a speeding citation, and as high as 371% for a DUI/DWI first offense.
 (The premium increase will be even greater for a subsequent offense, and the insurance company may even refuse to renew your policy.)

-The good news on at-fault accidents and moving violations is that you begin to fall off your record after just three years.
+At-fault accidents and moving violations begin to fall off your record after just three years.
 That makes a strong argument in favor of defensive driving.

 This factor may come as a surprise, but your credit history does affect how much you’ll pay for car insurance.